 Energy Star rated dehumidifiers are efficiently designed to keep utility bills low.
 Many dehumidifiers can draw a lot of energy and cost more than your average refrigerator to operate if they need to operate for a long time.
-So check the energy consumption very carefully as large area dehumidifiers like the WhiteWing Defender dehumidifier may save you a significant amount of money in your energy bills long term, besides having a much longer lifespan than many other dehumidifiers.
+It is important to check the energy consumption very carefully as large area dehumidifiers like the WhiteWing Defender dehumidifier may save you a significant amount of money in your energy bills long term, besides having a much longer lifespan than many other dehumidifiers.

 Automatic restart restarts a dehumidifier after a power outage.
 This option is useful in a 2nd home or any location where you are not always present.
 While it’s convenient even in a home or location that you’re usually at, it’s not always necessary.

-Dehumidifiers can be very useful for continuous drainage.
+Dehumidifiers by themselves are very useful, if they can be even more so, if they can continuously drain.
 Many people don’t know that their current dehumidifier may be easily retrofitted with a condensate pump.
 These pumps can lift water upwards up to 15 feet while pushing it horizontally over 100 feet into a drain, sink, washing machine out-flow pipe, out a window, through a wall, or even to a different floor.
-The key benefit of having a pump is not having to carry and empty a bucket of water on a daily basis.
+It is not typical but some dehumidifiers have built in pumps, especially the higher volume commercial dehumidifiers.
+The key benefit of having a condensate pump is not having to carry and empty a bucket of water on a daily basis.

 Many people are unaware of the high noise levels in dehumidifiers.
 Low temperature dehumidifiers tend to be noisier than regular temperature units.
 All dehumidifiers make some noise, but the newer models have the noise recede into the background with a low hum noise level.
 The quietest low temp basement dehumidifiers tested by AllergyBuyersClub.com are the Danby dehumidifiers.